 This object art for kids activity is so easy for home, or school, and creates the most adorable creations!
 With young kids in the house, we have lots of little collections of random things, ranging from shells to yarn, so the materials for this project were very easy to come by.

 I did this art activity with a group of young children at school.
-We started by collecting a variety of materials.
+We started by walking around and collecting a variety of materials.
 I then gave groups of children a big bin with an assortment of items to create with.
 The more variety the better!

 There were many items that I added to the bins that I didn’t think children would end up using.
 However, as always, creative young minds were able to come up with amazing ideas.

-Next, I handed out a circle to use as the face.
 Pasta became hair, clothes pins became necks, egg shells became ears.
-Everyone was really excited to create over and over again many different faces.
+Everyone was really excited to create many different faces over and over again.

-As an extension, in the classroom, I have done this project by having children select 5-10 objects from around the room that they then bring to their table group.
+As an extension activity, in the classroom, I have done this project at home, and again in the classroom by having children select 5-10 objects from around the room that they then bring to the group.
 Once all objects are in the middle, children begin to create.

 In the past when I have done this art for kids, I have also allowed children to glue their creations to the circles/faces.
 They make for a really cute bulletin board or keepsake at home.

 You can also have some fun by incorporating the activity into other subject areas.
 For example, you could ask children to create that picture that includes symmetry – or a pattern for math.

 You could also have children write a short story or descriptive paragraph telling all about their art.

 However, you decide to do this object art for kids, it is a great arts and crafts activity for children.
 I think you will be impressed with what your children come up with – and you may even be tempted to try out a picture or two of your own.